Epicor: 2011–present

+Another predecessor company, incorporated in 1972 as Triad Systems Corporation, was renamed Activant in 2003, and continued to grow through acquisition.

-In 2011, Apax Partners purchased both Activant and Epicor and merged the organizations together.
+In 2011, Apax Partners purchased both Activant and Epicor and merged the organizations together retaining the Epicor name as a privately held company.
 Pervez Qureshi, prior CEO of Activant, became CEO of the new Epicor in May, 2011.

 In April 2012, Epicor partnered with ASA Automotive Systems Inc. to help ASA dealers increase vehicle parts and service revenue with Epicor Integrated Service Estimator.

 In October 2012, Epicor acquired Solarsoft Business Systems, established in 2007 from the merger of CMS Software Inc. of Toronto and XKO Software Ltd from the UK.
 Before the acquisition, Solarsoft acquired Progressive Solutions in June 2012.

 On October 7, 2013, Epicor appointed Joseph L. Cowan as President and CEO.

-In October 2014, Epicor announces its acquisition of privately held QuantiSense, Inc., a provider of cloud and on-premises retail analytics software and services for leading specialty and department store chains.
+In October 2014, Epicor announced its acquisition of privately held QuantiSense, Inc., a provider of cloud and on-premises retail analytics software and services for leading specialty and department store chains.

 On January 6, 2015, Epicor completes acquisition of privately held ShopVisible, LLC.

 In June 2015, Epicor Retail was spun off from Epicor and became Aptos, Inc.

 On July 5, 2016, Epicor announced that it has entered into a definitive agreement to be acquired by the global investment firm KKR.
 The acquisition by KKR was finalized on September 1, 2016.
 Joseph L. Cowan remained president and CEO of Epicor after the acquisition.

 On October 1, 2017, Epicor appointed Steve Murphy, prior president of OpenText, president and CEO.

 On October 1, 2019, Epicor announced the acquisition of 1 EDI Source, a Solon, Ohio-based provider of Electronic data interchange services and software for an undisclosed amount.

 On January 1, 2020, Epicor promoted Himanshu Palsule to president while continuing in his role as Chief Product and Technology officer overseeing Epicor's global portfolio.
 He will continue to report to CEO Steve Murphy.

 On August 31, 2020, KKR announced that it would sell the company to CD&R for $4.7 billion.

+On June 12, 2024, Epicor announced its acquisition of KYKLO, a provider of Product Information Management (PIM) and content-driven lead generation solutions for manufacturers and distributors.